This article explains what risk indicators (also known as “insider risk indicators”) are and how to use them to aid your

-Code42 analyzes files for mismatches when it detects activity involving the file, such as when it is moved to removable media or cloud sync folders, read by a browser or app, shared and made publicly accessible in cloud services, or shared outside of the domains you trust.
+Code42 analyzes files for mismatches when it detects activity involving the file, such as when it is moved to removable media or cloud sync folders, read by a browser or app, or shared publicly via direct link or with specific users outside your trusted domains.
 Code42 does not actively scan or monitor files for mismatches outside of those actions.

 The following types of mismatches do not trigger File extension mismatch alerts or get a file mismatch risk indicator:

-- Mismatches that occur in files where Code42 cannot read the file header and determine the true file type.
+- Files where Code42 cannot read the file header and determine the true file type.
 This occurs when the file's media type (formerly, mimeType) doesn't have magic number support.

-- Mismatches between closely related file types and file extensions.
+- Files with closely related file types and file extensions.
 For example, the file’s contents indicate that it is a PNG file, but the file has a GIF extension.

 - Mismatches generated by software applications to control the application used to open the file.
 For example, SalesForce may change the extension of a CSV file so that it opens within that application.